 Then select “Create New Activity” from your library.

 Next, give your assignment a title (such as “Question of the Day” or “Morning Question.”)
 Then click “Add multimedia instructions or example” at the bottom of the page.

 Then click the text button on the left.

 Type your question into the box that pops up.
 When you finish typing, you can enlarge your question.
-Click outside the box, then click and drag one of the dots that appears on the text box.
+Click outside the text box, then click and drag one of the dots that appears on the text box.

 Use a Pre-Made Question